mossberg/blog/content/posts/2019-11-28-pedantic-c++-compilation.md

 > - Ubuntu has public build logs which you can help you determine if you can use a pre-built object, or if you should compile from source.

 > - `pkg-config` is useful for generating the flags needed to compile a complex third-party dependency.
-> CMake's `PkgConfig` can make it easy to integrate a dep into your CMake build system.
+> CMake's `PkgConfig` module can make it easy to integrate a dep into your build system.

 > - Use CMake `IMPORTED` targets (e.g. `BZip2::Bzip2`) versus legacy variables (e.g. `BZIP2_INCLUDE_DIRS` and `BZIP2_LIBRARIES`).